4rshdeep/4rshdeep/README.md

 - 🌱 My Interests: I am interested in machine learning applications to solve real world problems, including the overlooked engineering aspects of it.
                   I am obsessed on applying cutting edge research to practical use.

-- 📫 How to reach me: You can either connect with me [here](https://www.linkedin.com/in/4rshdeep/) or send me an [email](mailto:arshdeep.50625@gmail.com)
+- 📫 How to reach me: You can either message me on [LinkedIn](https://www.linkedin.com/in/4rshdeep/) or shoot me an [email](mailto:arshdeep.50625@gmail.com)